bcdev/jzarr/docs/tutorial.rst

 .. note::
     the algorithm for guessing a chunk shape is based on simple heuristics and may be far from optimal.

-If you know you are always going to be loading the entire array into memory, you can turn off chunks by providing chunked(false), in which case there will be one single chunk for the array:
+If you know you are always going to be loading the entire array into memory, you can turn off chunks by providing :code:`chunked(false)`, in which case there will be one single chunk for the array:

 .. highlight:: java
 .. literalinclude:: ./examples/java/Tutorial_rtd.java